Called "Unicorn Oops," this ice cream treat makes churros more colorful than the Spanish intended.

 As a child of Southern California, I’ve always associated the crunchy, fried dough treat with Mexico.
 It’s served at Mexican restaurants, and offered for sale on the street the moment you cross the border to Tijuana, a specialty of popular churrerias in Mexico City.

-8111 Mira Mesa Blvd Suite B, Mira Mesa
+8111 Mira Mesa Blvd Suite B, San Diego

 Now that I’m finally paying attention, I’ve learned churros were actually invented hundreds of years ago in Spain, popularized in countries such as Mexico and Brazil through colonization.
 And it’s suggested that those in turn were inspired by Chinese donuts, youtiao, brought back to the Iberian peninsula by Portuguese sailors.

 Called "designer churros," these are sauced up — no need for dip.

 Fortunately, there’s not a lot of downside in being wrong about sweet things.
 Besides, I didn’t learn any of this at 3Ten Churro Bar.
 The counter shop on Mira Mesa Boulevard is decorated with bright colors, and while traditional, cinnamon and sugar sprinkled churros are offered here for $1.45 a pop, and 50 cents extra for dipping sauce (chocolate, vanilla, raspberry, nutella, or caramel), these are hardly enough to build a whole shop around.